 In the wake of this announcement, interest in alternatives to WhatsApp surged, and statistics showed that, in January 2021, Telegram became the most downloaded app across the world.
 The anti-Facebook resistance was starting to gain ground.

-If you are after even more Crypto Telegram content, check out Guy’s top picks for the Top Telegram Crypto Groups:
+If you are after even more Crypto Telegram content, Guy’s top picks for the Top Telegram crypto groups is worth checking out:

 Page Contents 👉

 - 3 The Top 10 Telegram Channels for Crypto

 This deluge of new users pushed Telegram past the 500 million active monthly users mark, confirming its status as one of the primary alternatives to WhatsApp and Facebook Messenger.
 Since its release in 2013, it has been steadily increasing in popularity, but the announcement from WhatsApp and Facebook helped supercharge user numbers.